 Naomi O’Nolan, Head of Exhibitions and Collection and Lady Geraldine Dunraven at the Jack B. Yeats and Paul Henry: Contrasting Visions of Ireland exhibition launch that will take place between June and September at the Hunt Museum Limerick.
 Picture: Sean Curtin True Media.

-This summer, The Hunt Museum will present a unique exhibition of two of Ireland’s most important 20th-century artists side by side, Jack B. Yeats and Paul Henry: Contrasting Visions of Ireland.
+The Hunt Museum is currently displaying a unique exhibition of two of Ireland’s most important 20th-century artists side by side, Jack B. Yeats and Paul Henry: Contrasting Visions of Ireland.
 Featuring rarely seen paintings borrowed from mostly private collections, this unique event will encourage visitors to see Ireland through the eyes of two very different artists working before, during and after the establishment of the Irish Free State.

-Billed to be a show of both national and international significance, the Contrasting Visions of Ireland exhibition will feature nearly 50 works, many of which are normally unavailable for public viewing, and brings together a collection drawn from private and public collections including works from the European Investment Bank Collection in Luxembourg.
+The show is of both national and international significance, the Contrasting Visions of Ireland exhibition will feature nearly 50 works, many of which are normally unavailable for public viewing, and brings together a collection drawn from private and public collections including works from the European Investment Bank Collection in Luxembourg.

 In their distinctive ways, both Yeats and Henry offer an insight into the Ireland of their day, the newly independent Ireland, its landscapes and seascapes and the ways of life of its people.